goopyGoop1/CS2010Lab4/README.md

 ## Files
-Lab4Craps.cpp was made in Visual Studio Comm 22 holds the craps gane there are 4 functions in it (including the main)
+Lab4Craps.cpp was made in Visual Studio Comm 22 holds the craps gane there are 4 functions in it (including the main)  THIS WAS BUILT USING C++20

 This is a simple implementation of Conway's Game of Life using the ncurses library in C++.
 GameOfLife.cpp & GameFunctions.cpp where made in OnlineGDB.
 GameOfFile.cpp hold the main for this game.